 Types in the Enneagram Gut Triad are typically very action-oriented, persistent, and natural leaders.

-The Enneagram personality types that are part of the Gut Triad can be intimidating because they sometimes use their position of power and sheer will to get to where they think they want to be in life.
+The Enneagram personality types that are part of the Gut Triad can be intimidating because they sometimes use their power and sheer will to get to where they think they want to be in life.
 These types normally have desire control, and if they lose it, feelings of frustration and anger can take over and cause chaos because they do not think before acting.

 Why Enneagram Type Eights Are A Part Of The Gut Triad